nealmcb/cosign/TOKENS.md

 ### Setup

-To get started, insert a key to your computer and run the `cosign generate-key` command.
+To get started, insert a key to your computer and run the `cosign piv-tool generate-key` command.
 We recommend using the `--random-management-key=true` flag.

 This command generates a cryptographically-random management key and configures the device to use it.